leshill/handlebars_assets/README.md

 `handlebars_assets` also works when you are precompiling your assets.

+### `rake assets:precompile`

+If you are using `rake assets:precompile`, you have to re-run the `rake` command to rebuild any changed templates.
+See the [Rails guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets) for more details.

 ### Heroku

 If you are deploying to Heroku, be sure to read the [Rails guide](http://guides.rubyonrails.org/asset_pipeline.html#precompiling-assets) and in your `config/application.rb` set: